killermann/facilitator-cards/content/cards/opposite-thinking.md

 prop_1: "Flipchart"
 prop_2: "Markers"
 prop_3: ""
-explanation: "Prompt the group to come up with ideas regarding a concept that are the opposite of what you\'re actually looking for.
-For example, you might ask for \"the worst examples of...\" or \"when we know we\'re failing at...\" a concept.
+explanation: "Prompt the group to come up with ideas (regarding a given concept) that are the opposite of what you\'re actually looking for.
+You might ask for the worst examples of something or how we know when we\'re failing.
 Scribe all unique suggestions.
 Rephrase any positive (non-opposite) suggestions to be the opposite, or negative."
 longer_context: ""
 external_link: ""
 general_notes: ""